WeigeHuangEcon/myweb/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
 course = "PhD in Economics"
-institution = "Temple University" year = 2019
+institution = "Temple University in USA" year = 2019

 [[education.courses]]
 course = "MS in Finance"
-institution = "Shenzhen University" year = 2013
+institution = "Shenzhen University in China" year = 2013

 [[education.courses]]
-course = "BS in Medical Tests" institution = "Southern Medical University" year = 2009
+course = "BS in Medical Tests" institution = "Southern Medical University in China" year = 2009

 +++